The Essentials of Teaching Business English Online and In Person

 Finally, it’s no surprise that the content you’ll teach will generally be related to the business world.
 This could encompass how to speak with clients, marketing vocabulary, phone etiquette, building relationships with colleagues, or giving formal presentations.
 While most of these topics are applicable to any company, be sure to speak with the company stakeholders to find out exactly what they expect you to teach so you can deliver the best results.

-Download a free eBook: Teaching English to Adults.
+Looking for insights into teaching English to adult learners?
+Download the free eBook: Teaching English to Adults.

 How can I become a Business English teacher?